 At Hadfield Nursery School we aim to give each child the opportunity to;

-- Have the time, space and opportunity to practice by re-visiting, mathematical concepts and language during child-initiated and adult-led activities.
+- have the time, space, resources and opportunities to develop, mathematical concepts and language during activities which arise out of the child’s own interests and curiosities (Project-based Learning) and adult-led activities.

 - consolidate and extend children’s knowledge and skills through careful assessment, observations and planning.

 - explore “real-life” problems by using everyday situations and events as they arise eg “How many cups will we need for snack-time?
 How can we find out?”

 - represent their own explorations of mathematical concepts.